Bluetooth® Bumpbar (TDS-BLE) – User Manual

 * Mode 5 is a Serial Communication-only mode and is not compatible with Bluetooth® Bumpbars.

-2. With Bluetooth® Bumpbar set to KRS Custom Mode (see How to Change Operation Modes, place Bumpbar in pairing mode.
+2. With Bluetooth® Bumpbar set to KRS Custom Mode (see Changing Operation Modes), place Bumpbar in pairing mode.

 3. Select your Bumpbar in app (pull down on list of devices to refresh if your Bumpbar does not appear).